vemuri11/ATM/README.md

 ✅ This project is a **beginner-friendly banking system simulation**, helpful for learning Python fundamentals such as functions, loops, conditionals, and dictionaries.

-Would you like me to also **add a usage diagram (flowchart of how the app works)** in the README for better understanding?